whois-api-llc/whois_database_download_support/README.md

 				 data from daily and quarterly WHOIS
 				 data feeds.

+whoisxmlapi_bash_csv_to_mysqldb  a python script which converts WhoisXML API
+				 csv files to json files.

 whoisxmlapi_bash_csv_to_mysqldb: bash scripts to create and maintain
 				 WHOIS databases in MySQL
 				 based on csv files downloaded from